CLUSTER OF STUDENTS 101

 o Our goal is to lead the congregation to worship God by creating triggers and memories.
 The triggers and memories we are trying to create are to bring students back to a specific moment that they had with Jesus.
 It may feel like we’re playing these songs over and over, but remember that what we are doing is for the benefit of the students coming to our weekend service, not us.

 If you remember, one thing that COS stands by is encouraging excellence.
-By playing just these 25 songs, our students are able to master their songs over the course of a year because of the repetition it requires.
-If your campus only has 1 service, we would even suggest doing just 15 songs.
+By playing these 20 songs, our students are able to master their songs over the course of a year because of the repetition it requires.

 Prime is program we use with every practice and with every set we play.
-If you have ever heard of Abelton, it’s a similar idea.
-The great thing about using Prime, is that for each of the 25 songs, we have each instrument recorded, as well as vocals.
-You will be able to mute different channels on Prime based on what instruments you have available that weekend.
+The great thing about using Prime, is that for each of the 20 songs, we have each instrument recorded, as well as vocals.
+You will be able to mute different channels on Prime based on what instruments you have available that weekend, and what your band or vocals need to practice to.

 Click here for a tutorial video on Prime! (skip ahead to 6:38)